Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

     helps you decide where to begin.

 :ref:`Selenium-IDE <chapter03-reference>`
-    Teaches how to build test scripts using the Selenium Integrated Development Environment.
+    Teaches how to build test cases using the Selenium Integrated Development Environment.
 This chapter also describes useful techniques for making your scripts more readable when interpreting defects caught by your Selenium tests.
     We explain how your test script can be
     "exported" to the programming language of your choice.
-Finally, this section describes some configurations available for extending and customizing how the Selenium-IDE supports script development.
+Finally, this section describes some configurations available for extending and customizing how the Selenium-IDE supports test case development.

 :ref:`Selenium Commands <chapter04-reference>`
-    Describes the Selenium commands in detail providing many examples.
-This chapter shows the full extent of what types of actions, verifications and assertions can be made against a web application.
+    Describes a subset of the most useful Selenium commands in detail.
+This chapter shows what types of actions, verifications and assertions can be made against a web application.

 :ref:`Selenium-RC <chapter05-reference>`
     Explains how to develop an automated test program using the Selenium-RC API.
-    Many examples are presented in both, a programming language and a scripting language.
+    Many examples are presented in both a programming language and a scripting language.
 Also, the installation and setup of Selenium-RC is covered here.
-    The various modes, or configurations, that Selenium-RC supports are described along with their trade-offs and limitations.
+    The various modes, or configurations, that Selenium-RC supports are described, along with their trade-offs and limitations.
 Architecture diagrams are provided to help illustrate these points.
-Also in this section a number of solutions to problems, often difficult for the new user, are described in this chapter.
-This includes handling Security Certificates, https requests, Pop-ups and the opening of new windows.
+    A number of solutions to problems which are often difficult for the new user, are described in this chapter.
+This includes handling Security Certificates, https requests, pop-ups and the opening of new windows.

 :ref:`Test Design Considerations <chapter06-reference>`
     Presents many useful techniques for using Selenium efficiently.
 This